 Online Summer Courses 2018

-For Summer 2018, TeachNet are offering seven EPV day approved courses, to help you and your school achieve effective ICT integration into teaching and learning.
+For Summer 2018, TeachNet are offering six EPV day approved courses, to help you and your school achieve effective ICT integration into teaching and learning.
 For more information please see below…

 All our courses require broadband Internet access (Min of 2mb recommended) and participants need to be familiar with using the internet, downloading and installing software.

 Technical queries should be emailed to email@example.com or alternatively you can call our support helpline number on 01- 4806208 (available from 9.30am to 2.30pm on weekdays).

 1. Getting Started – Computer Basics for Teachers

 Technology in education is becoming more of a feature in our schools.
 Yet, for many teachers, getting started with technology is a daunting task.
 This course is designed to help the total beginner to get up and running with a computer and provide them with basic digital skills, take their first steps on the Internet and start using email.